 Egypt has been hallmarking precious metals since 1916.

-fineness is the Arabic characters for the Cairo
+fineness is the abriviation, in Arabic, for the Cairo

 Assay Office where the item was hallmarked.

-B) This center hallmark shows a lotus flower,
+- The center hallmark shows the lotus flower,

 which Egypt uses

-C) The final hallmark on the right is the date letter.
+- The final mark on the right is the year-date hallmark.

 used from 1962-1964.